TrustedCapsules/Handbook/getting_started.md

 TEE test application done!
 ```

-Reboot the board after this test, currently you cannot run both `xtest` and the TrustedCapsule tests in the same run.
+### Testing Trusted Capsules

-There are two tests for the Trusted Capsules code: the trusted application test and the networking test.
+There are four tests you must run to ensure the trusted capsules system is working correctly:

+- capsule_test: tests the trusted application calls
+- capsule_test_network: tests the network primitives for communicating with the secure server
+- capsule_test_policy: tests the different policy functions
+- application testing: this is a workflow to test the different applications to ensure they are working

-Trusted Application test:
+#### Trusted Application test
 ```bash
 capsule_test REGISTER_KEYS # If this fails because of an ACCESS_CONFLICT error, just retry
 capsule_test FULL
 ```

-Networking test (run after the trusted application):
+#### Networking test
+This should be run after you have run `capsule_test REGISTER_KEYS`.
 On your host machine (where you build the code), go to `optee_app/capsule_server`.
-You will need to run `capsule_server`
-with specific commands based on what capsule\_test\_network you are running.
+You will need to run `capsule_server` with specific commands based on what capsule\_test\_network you are running.

 To test the general communication:
 ```bash